-- The challenge of natural hazards earthquakes, volcanoes, tropical storms, flooding and climate change. - ✓ Physical landscapes in the UK coastal environments and river environments.
+- The challenge of natural hazards earthquakes, volcanoes, tropical storms, flooding and climate change. - Be Physical landscapes in the UK coastal environments and river environments. - Solution The living world ecosystems, the tropical rainforest and hot deserts.

 Paper 2: Challenges in the human environment